Ostankino Tower: Construction

 The construction work commenced in 1959, leading to the establishment of an entire town dedicated to the project.
 This town included essential facilities such as a boiler house, a concrete plant, and a mechanical workshop.
 The tower trunk was successfully erected using a self-lifting crane, while alternative methods, specifically the utilization of helicopters, were employed to install the antenna atop the TV tower.

 Leonid Batalov and Dmitry Burdin were responsible for shaping the structure's appearance.
 They incorporated arches between the supports, constructed a glazed cylinder beneath the tower trunk to accommodate technical services and live broadcasting studios, and integrated illuminator windows in the upper section of the cone, giving the tower a striking similarity to a rocket.
 Furthermore, at the height of 325–360 meters, the tower was extended with a structure resembling a 10-storey house, featuring essential equipment, a revolving restaurant spanning three floors, and an observation deck inspired by the design of the TV tower in Stuttgart.
 Moreover, the balconies and trunk of the tower efficiently housed equipment for radio relay lines, mobile television stations, radiotelephone communications, special services facilities, and a meteorological complex.

 The grand opening of the Ostankino TV Tower occurred in 1967, coinciding with the 50th anniversary of the October Revolution.
 However, initially only a portion of the structure was operational.
 The remaining works were completed by 1969, allowing for the opening of observation platforms and a restaurant for visitors.
 The tower has two observation decks: one is a glazed deck situated at a height of 337 meters, while the second is an open deck positioned approximately 3 meters closer to the top of the tower.
 Although it is referred to as "open", there are bars in place for safety reasons.
 Additionally, it is only open on rare occasions, specifically during favorable weather conditions without wind.

-Prior to 1976, the Ostankino TV Tower held the prestigious title of being the tallest structure in the entire world, standing at a height of 540 meters, thereby surpassing the Empire State Building to become the tallest free-standing structure in the world.
-However, this achievement was subsequently overtaken by the construction of the CN Tower, situated in the city of Toronto, Canada.
+Prior to 1976, the Ostankino TV Tower held the prestigious title of being the tallest structure in the entire world, standing at a height of 540 meters, thereby surpassing New York City's Empire State Building to become the tallest free-standing structure in the world.
+However, this achievement was subsequently overtaken by the CN Tower in Toronto, Canada.
 Towering above the ground at a height of 553 meters, the CN Tower claimed the new record.